-- B. There shall be an unlimited number of players on the team roster.
-Before each match a team must nominate 25 players on a game sheet that indicates name, unique jersey number or letter, captain(s) and designated forwards as per World Rugby law 3.5 (a) and U-19 Variation 3.5 (c).
+- There shall be a limit of 35 players registered on each team's Provincial roster.
+Before each match a team must nominate up to 25 players on a game sheet that indicates name, unique jersey number or letter, captain(s) and designated forwards as per World Rugby law 3.5 (a) and U-19 Variation 3.5 (c).
 Only players on the game sheet may play, with a maximum of 10 substitutions. - C. Two or more schools may combine to form one rugby team if the zone approves of such an arrangement.
 In such cases, the combined population of the schools will determine at which tier level the teams will compete.